Editor's Note: This article originally appeared in National Underwriter, P&C.

-An early catastrophe modeling firm estimate puts the insured loss from the Chile earthquake as exceeding $2 billion.
+An early catastrophe modeling firm estimate puts the economic damage from the Chile earthquake at up to $30 billion.

 Oakland, Calif.-based Eqecat put the value of economic damage in the range of $15-to-$30 billion USD, or 8-to-16 trillion Chilean pesos.
 The company said this equates to 10-to-15 percent of Chile's real GDP.